James K. Polk Home Special Resource Study

 The James K. Polk Home was designated as a National Historic Landmark (NHL) in 1961.
 The National Park Service conducted a reconnaissance survey of the James K. Polk Home in 2014 to provide a preliminary evaluation of the property as a potential new unit of the National Park System .
 The survey analyzed the suitability, feasibility, and need for NPS to manage the James K. Polk home and found that further analysis through a Congressionally authorized special resource study was warranted.
 Please use the "Links" tab on the left to visit the reconnaissance survey project website and find an electronic copy of the completed survey.

 The John D. Dingell, Jr. Conservation, Management, and Recreation Act of 2019 (Dingell Act) directed the Secretary of the Interior to conduct a special resource study of the James K. Polk Home to evaluate its national significance and determine the suitability and feasibility of designating it as a unit of the national park system.
-Based on this legislated directive, the National Park Service has initiated the process of analyzing the property for its potential as a new unit of the national park system.
-We invite you to participate in this process.
+Based on this legislated directive, the National Park Service prepared a study to analyze the property for its potential as a new unit of the national park system.